honusz/Tonalite/docs/README.md

 ### What is Tonalite meant to do?

 Tonalite is meant to control lighting rigs wirelessly from any deivce on the network such as a phone or tablet.
 This allows the operator to control lighting while moving throughout the theater.
+You can still use it with a wired connection in case of connection issues.